Oznium.com Call us toll free.

 If the output voltage is less than the max LED voltage: yes, you need a resistor.

 I plan on putting these in my doors.
-When I wire them in a series, can I use 1 resistor for all 4 of them, or do they each need a resistor? - by randy (Peoria, AZ)
+When I wire them in a series, can I use 1 resistor for all 4 of them, or do they each need a resistor? - by Randy (Peoria, AZ)

 When wiring in series, you can use one resistor in order to slightly lower the voltage to avoid overpowering the LEDs.
 However when using resistors, I find it easiest to give a resistor to each one, and wire them in parallel.